 Complete GCSE Maths Revision text from CLCnet.
 Don’t be put off by the 2007 date – this is still useful.
 The text includes numerous set of questions for each topic by grade with solutions for all the examples.

-‘Street Fighting Mathematics‘ by Sanjoy Mahajan, with the excellent sub-title ‘The Art of Educated Guessing and Opportunistic Problem Solving’ (note the link on the left to the free Creative Commons edition under Essential Info).
+‘Street Fighting Mathematics‘ by Sanjoy Mahajan, with the excellent sub-title ‘The Art of Educated Guessing and Opportunistic Problem Solving’ (note the open access title link on the left to a free pdf).

 Thanks to Stephen Cavadino, I came across Nix the Tricks by Tina Cardone and many other contributors.
 This looks like an interesting read – discussing how the use of ‘tricks’ can lead to misconceptions.